jspresso/sjs-doc/generated/SJSdocFront.md

 + **allowed previous element** : `cells`
-+ **allowed next element** : `polarChart, cartesianChart, form, mapView, table, listView, propertyView, stringPropertyView, referencePropertyView, enumerationPropertyView, image, html, actionView, tree, tabs, mobileTabs, split, border, grid, evenGrid, entityCardView, basicCardView`
++ **allowed next element** : `polarChart, cartesianChart, pivotTable, form, mapView, table, listView, propertyView, stringPropertyView, referencePropertyView, enumerationPropertyView, image, html, actionView, tree, tabs, mobileTabs, split, border, grid, evenGrid, entityCardView, basicCardView`

 Describes a cell of an evenGrid
 <b>evenCell IS NEVER DIRECTLY USED</b>, like for a grid, cell is used.